 DACA HAS BEEN FULLY RESTORED!

-Start accepting new DACA applications
+Accepting new DACA applications

-Keep accepting DACA renewal applications
+Continuing to accept DACA renewal applications

-Start accepting applications from DACA grantees for advance parole
+Accepting applications from DACA grantees for advance parole

-Extend to two years any DACA protections and work permits it had granted for one year.
+Extending to two years any DACA protections and work permits it had granted for one year.

 Please visit our Events page for a listing of upcoming DACA information sessions and workshops.